pnjorge/GridHopperTac/README.md

 ## GridHopperTac v0.4 Beta

-Wearable geo satellite roving companion for portable operators
+A wearable geo satellite roving companion for portable operators.
+GridHopperTac runs completely autonomously and independently on a smart watch.
+It is not linked to or indeed need a cellphone to function.

 ## Features